The Snowy Owl Scoop

 With spring migration now well underway, birders are moving on to warblers, tanagers sparrows and other avian adventures.
 So today I suspend the Snowy Owl Scoop until October.
 This isn’t to say that you won’t continue to find Snowy Owls lingering in the U.S. and southern Canada.
-The Map link below, which includes sightings since March 1.
+The Map link below now includes sightings only since May 1.
 The Sightings link below features a list of Snowy Owl reports during the past seven days in the lower 48, plus “unconfirmed” reports that aren’t yet showing up on the map.

 By the way, you can stay up to date on stuff like this by subscribing to my blog »